 If you’re involved in creating a course with the explicit or subtle goal of changing an attitude, you might be wondering how to go about doing this.
 Also known as the affective domain of learning, attitudinal training is one of those lesser discussed topics, because we typically focus on cognitive skills.

 In his classic book, The Conditions of Learning, Robert Gagne, defines attitude as “a mental state that predisposes a learner to choose to behave in a certain way.”
 Some think that attitudes are comprised of affect, behavior and beliefs.

 Attitudinal goals, therefore, are those that ask a learner to choose to do something under certain circumstances.
-The intent of attitudinal training is to influence or convince a person to make a decision in the desired direction.
-It may involve changing attitudes as well as associated values and beliefs.
+The intent of attitudinal training is to influence or persuade a person to make a decision in the desired direction.
+It may involve changing attitudes as well as associated feelings, values, motivations and beliefs.

 Instructional Strategies You Can Use

 You can change attitudes with facts, numbers and statistics and you can also use a visceral approach to reach people on an affective level.
 Here are a variety of instructional strategies you can try for attitudinal training.